 Multiple in available formats: The text is available is several digital formats and on paper (through Amazon's CreateSpace self-publishing program).
 All have a detailed table of contents.
 The digital versions include a complete citation list.
-(The Microsoft Word 365 DOCX retains the familiar booklike format while showing show the animated graphics on the page).
+(My favorite format is the DOCX version, which will show the animated graphics running when it is opened in Microsoft Word 365).